szll/planetry/README.md

 ## Usage

-When the executable was build, you can start the simulation by typing:
+After the executable was build, you can start the simulation by typing:

 ```
 ./planetry